google-ar/WebARonTango/README.md

 1. Install JSDoc: `npm install -g jsdoc`
 2. `$ jsdoc WebARAPI.js THREE.WebAR/THREE.WebAR.js README.md`

-## DEVELOPING A WEBAR THREEJS APP
+### A basic overview of the WebAR JS API

+WebAR is an addition of some features on top of the WebVR API.

+--- Under construction ---

+## Some notes about developing WebAR apps using ThreeJS

 **IMPORTANT**: In order to use the external image OES extension, a modification to the ThreeJS engine is required.
-In the getSingularSetter function that is able to identify the set functions for the different types of uniforms/attributes in a shader, a new type needs to be added as follows:
+In the `getSingularSetter` function that is able to identify the set functions for the different types of uniforms/attributes in a shader, a new type needs to be added as follows:
 ```
 function getSingularSetter( type ) {